supabase/realtime/DEVELOPERS.md

 tests that acquire multiple tenants.
 CI uses two clusters with `MAX_CASES=1`.
 The regular Docker backend retains its existing concurrency and spare workers.

+The tenant services set test WAL limits using `MULTIGRES_PG_EXTRA_CONF`.
+These settings apply when the cluster initializes: recreate existing tenant containers before testing a changed configuration, then rerun both bootstrap commands.
+Tenant cleanup preserves physical replication slots used by Multigres.

+Permission/version tags are detected on the tenant databases, and all external tenants must have matching capabilities.
+Connection-limit tests derive their requested pool sizes from the server's actual limit.
+Recovery tests use a local TCP proxy to interrupt client connections through the gateway.

+pg-delta tests allocate a separate, disposable shadow database on the ordinary metadata Postgres server for each plan, and drop it afterward.
+The tenant remains the Multigres target. `TenantMigrations.run_pgdelta(settings, shadow_url: url)` allows callers to supply a dedicated shadow explicitly; never pass the metadata or tenant database itself as the shadow.
+The caller owns its lifecycle and must avoid sharing it between concurrent plans.

 ### Tenant migrations and snapshots

 Adding a migration under `lib/realtime/tenants/repo/migrations/` also changes two committed snapshots of